Joe91/fun-bots/docs/REVIEW_FINDINGS.md

 ## Suggested order

 Fixed items have been removed from this list.

-1. B5 via I2: close the unauthenticated NetEvents.
-2. I1, which fixes B7, B8, B9 and B19 together.
-3. I5, to catch the next batch automatically.
-4. The remaining Low items as time allows.
+All bugs above are fixed; what remains are improvements.

+1. Test in-game: B48 (chopper bank direction) and B49 (gunship FOV) couldn't be verified from source.
+2. I4: settings-batch transaction, and keying permissions by account GUID.
+3. I6, I8: escaping for `WebUI:ExecuteJS` and `data-value` for booleans, which lifts the no-apostrophe constraint on translations.
+4. I7: send node lists only to the requester.
+5. I3: move debug-only chat commands behind `Registry.DEBUG`.
+6. Enable more luacheck warnings (unused variables, shadowing) once the existing ones are cleaned up.
+7. I9: documentation hygiene.